-For example, before disease you can use: Forum + Bravo, or Curzate + Bravo, or Gavel, every seven days in rotation.
-After disease you can use: Revus Top + Bravo, or Ranman + Bravo, or Ridomil Gold Bravo every five days in rotation.
+For example, before disease you can use: Forum, or Curzate, every seven days in rotation.
+After disease you can use: Ranman, or Orondis Opti A, or Zampro every five days in rotation.

 Organic growers have less chemical options that are effective; the only OMRI labeled active ingredients that have decent efficacy against late blight are fixed copper formulations.